cgwire/kitsu/docs/getting-started-production/README.md

 If no timesheet is filled, then Kitsu considers that:

-The Task was started at the first status change to WIP.
+The task was started at the first status change to WIP.

-The Task was done the day the feedback request was made.
+The task was done the day the feedback request was made.
-It splits the done frames among all business days between the start and the end.

-Kitsu grabs the number of frames (or seconds, or tasks) submitted per day/week/month per Artist.
+Kitsu will splits the done frames among all business days between the start and the end and grabs the number of frames (or seconds, or tasks) submitted per day/week/month per Artist.

 ![Quotas stat page day weighted](../img/getting-started/quotas_day_status.png)

-**1**: Select the Task Type.

-**2**: Select the level of details, Day, Week, or Month.

-**3**: Select the count mode, per Frame, Seconds, or tasks.

 You can click on a number and see its detail on the right panel anytime.

 ## Check the Timesheet of the Team

-All of the previous chapters are based on the fact that estimation and duration are filled for each Task.
+All of the previous chapters are based on the fact that **estimation** and **duration** are filled for each task.

 It means that everybody has to do their part.
 You and the supervisor will fill out the estimation, and your team will fill out the timesheet.